input-output-hk/jormungandr/README.md

 git clone https://github.com/input-output-hk/jormungandr
 cd jormungandr
-git checkout tags/<latest release tag> #replace this with something like v1.2.3 cargo build # skip this if you do not want to run tests cargo test  # skip this if you do not want to run tests cargo install --locked --path jormungandr # --features systemd # (on linux with systemd) cargo install --locked --path jcli
+git checkout tags/<latest release tag> #replace this with something like v1.2.3 cargo build # skip this if you do not want to run the tests cargo test  # skip this if you do not want to run the tests cargo install --locked --path jormungandr # --features systemd # (on linux with systemd) cargo install --locked --path jcli
 ```